Wastewater Management

 • A detailed, 25-year Facilities Plan awaits approval by the state.
 The plan will bring about important upgrades to aging equipment and further enhance operating efficiency

-• Ongoing program to detect and repair pipe disruptions to reduce stormwater I&I (inflow and infiltration) into wastewater collection system
+• An ongoing program to detect and repair pipe disruptions to reduce stormwater I&I (inflow and infiltration) into our wastewater collection system.
+A $1.8 million repair project is slated to begin in the latter half of 2023.

 • Ensuring that stormwater management is an integral part of infrastructure and construction planning

-• Promote commercial and residential water conservation measures: reducing wastewater reduces unnecessary throughput at WPCF, lowering operating costs.
+• Promoting commercial and residential water conservation measures: reducing wastewater reduces unnecessary throughput at WPCF, lowering operating costs.

 • Protection of WPCF and private sewer connections through education of consumers to refrain from putting any form of grease into the drain, and not flushing so-called “flushable” wipes